YueYANG1996/R2D2-Flag-Capture-Game/README.md

 ```

 ## Step 3: Define the A* algorithm and the evaluate function
 Implement the A star to calculate the shortest path between two vertics.
-This step is almost the same as the solution of excercise 2, but it should be noticed that, in the cases of the opponents occupy the flag, the path cannot lead to the goal(robots will be considered as obstacles), thus the total length of the path should be modified.
+This step is almost the same as the solution of excercise 2, but it should be noticed that, in the cases of the opponents occupy the flag, the path cannot lead to the goal(robots will be considered as obstacles).
+In this case, when the robot ends up next to the flag, return the current path as well as the path length plus one.

 ```python
 def Astar(self, start, goal):